RickGelhausen/HRIBO_ReadTheDocs/docs/source/workflow-configuration.rst

 | RNA       |  B        | 2         | fastq/RNA-B-2.fastq.gz  |
 +-----------+-----------+-----------+-------------------------+

-By default only reparation predictions are used.
-The reason for this is that DeepRibo has dependencies that are harder to meet.
+.. note:: By default only reparation predictions are used.
+The reason for this is that DeepRibo is not available on conda as of now and therfore requires additional tweaks to run it.
+The process is explained :ref:`below <workflow-configuration:Activating deepribo>`.

 No differential expression
 ==========================

 If you do not have multiple conditions and differential expression is activated, you will receive an error message.
-To deactivate differential expression, you have to edit the *config.yaml* file.
+To deactivate differential expression, you have to edit the ``config.yaml`` file.

 .. code-block:: bash